thecrazything/spelsylt2025/readme.md

 * button to "lock in" when signal is close enough
 * input sequence board
     * Press buttons in the same order as the lights

+Player sits at desk with everything in front of them